-- The total number of passengers and the seat reserved.
-Erwachsene = Adult and Kind = Child.
+- The total number of fare-paying passengers.
+Erw. / Erwachsene = Adult; Kind = Child.

 - Pricing information about your ticket.

 - Main passenger name.
-Be mindful that on Deutsche Bahn tickets it will only list the name of the main passenger.
+Be mindful that Deutsche Bahn tickets only display the name of the main passenger.

-Deutsche Bahn tickets can also list the total number of passengers on the top-left corner.
+Deutsche Bahn tickets can also list the total number of passengers on the top-right corner.
 Below is a sample ticket showcasing how this looks.

 To help you better understand your Spanish eTicket, we have attached a sample copy with numbers that relate to the following points:

 - Your Renfe ticket number.
 This is different to your Rome2rio booking reference number.